cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-odysseyra1n-a8x-a9x/ra1n-chromeos-a8x-a9x.md

 ::: tip

-You need to have enabled developer mode on your ChromeOS device to follow this
+You need to have enabled developer mode on your ChromeOS device to follow this.

 :::